JohnBetaCode/JohnBetaCode/Management_Notes.md

 ### **👉 Trust & Transparency**

-Transparency by default, is a key value.
-Try to keep everything as open as possible with the team. eg. use Notion as documentation center, so everyone can access it, thus fostering trust and transparency.
+Transparency by default is a key value.
+Try to keep everything as open as possible with the team. eg. use Notion as a documentation center, so everyone can access it, thus fostering trust and transparency.

 Another example of transparency is to have your engineering career ladder accessible from a well-known location.